 Roxana Preda initiated The Cantos Project in the months following the Ezra Pound International Conference in London in 2011.
 She solicited copyright permission from New Directions and Mary de Rachewiltz, outlining the rationale of the project and the needs it was meant to address.
 The primary goals of the project are twofold: maintain and develop the current and future readership of the poem through multimedia annotation; further, provide a space where the community of Pound scholars, as well as students of the poem can find the best work of the past, talk to each other and develop the scholarship of the future.
-The Cantos Project is an interactive, dynamic website where scholars can intervene, update existing annotation, upload essays, images and audio material, initiate discussion threads, communicate with other scholars and submit work in progress to peer review.
+The Cantos Project is an interactive, dynamic website where scholars can create annotation, upload essays, images and audio material, submit work in progress to peer review.

 Roxana launched The Cantos Project website on Pound's birthday, 30 October 2014.

 The scholarship and the audio-visual material is to be organized on four levels, as the pages of The Cantos Project proceed: